matiszach/mathematical-algorithms/README.md

 2. Multiply a row by a non-zero scalar
 3. Add a scalar multiple of the row to another row

-Then from the echelon form it is easy to solve for every variable.
+Then, from the echelon form, it is easy to solve for every variable.

-Reducing a matrix to the echelon form requieres to use at most one operation per every number in the matrix so the algorithm performs at most $n^2$ operations.
-Each operation takes entire row so the complexity is $O(n^3)$.
+Reducing a matrix to the echelon form requieres to use at most one operation per every number in the matrix, so the algorithm performs at most $n^2$ operations.
+Each operation takes an entire row so the complexity is $O(n^3)$.

 ## Usage

-To use the program you need to compile it first using c++ 17 or higher.
+To use the program you need to compile it first using C++ 17 or higher.
 ```
 g++ -std=c++17 -o gaussian_elimination gaussian_elimination.cpp
 ```